 How to partner with us: This program ended in 2014.

 What we do: The Global Smokefree Worksite Challenge (GSWC) was a global, multi-sector initiative for employers to make their worksites smoke-free or completely tobacco-free.
 The GSWC assisted employers in establishing smoke-free worksites and broadening their policies to establish completely tobacco-free campuses when appropriate.
 Along with Johnson & Johnson, the Mayo Clinic, GBCHealth, the U.S. Department of Health and Human Services and the Campaign for Tobacco-Free Kids, the Society was a proud founding partner of this initiative aimed at protecting populations from secondhand smoke in the workplace setting.

 Where we work: Worldwide initiative

-How to partner with us: After the initiative came to an end in 2016, the Society committed to ensuring the availability of the high-quality tools developed over the years by hosting them on its website.
+How to partner with us: After the initiative came to an end in 2016, the Society committed to ensuring the availability of the high-quality tools developed over the years.
+Access the materials here.